 |

-Heartfelt thanks for your efforts with the site.
-I
+Heartfelt thanks for your efforts

-came across it in a bout of nostalgia.
-I served as motorman on the
+with the site.
+I came across it in a bout of nostalgia.
+I served as

-Rakaia on her last voyage when she was sold off in Hong Kong.
-What I
+motorman on the Rakaia on her last voyage when she was sold off in

-really want to know is the story behind the New York - Liverpool
+Hong Kong.
+What I really want to know is the story behind the New

-voyage apparently done under jury rigged
+York - Liverpool voyage apparently done under jury rigged sails

-sails sometime in the fifties.
+sometime in the fifties.
 If anyone out there has the details I'd

 love to read them.
-Many
+Many Thanks Barry Taylor

 |